-I am just absolutely IN LOVE with the little town of Eureka Springs in the Ozark Mountain of Arkansas!
+I am just absolutely IN LOVE with the little town of Eureka Springs in the Ozark Mountains of Arkansas!
 The entire Downtown is on the National List of Historic Places, has fun ghost tours and even catacombs!
 You’re also close to Beaver Lake and the White River, incredible trout fishing, some of the most amazing mountain bike trails in that part of the country, and hiking!
 Near the Missouri border, it’s also a short drive to Branson!
 Check out these amazing things to do in Eureka Springs, and start planning your Ozark vacation!

 Historical Downtown Eureka Springs This picture-perfect downtown is an incredible romantic getaway, or girl’s trip!
 My daughter and I had so much fun checking out the shops, while the guys enjoyed a little exploring the Silly Chili Hot Sauce Shop!
 Everyone on our Christmas list, down to my son’s crossing guard, got hot sauce for Christmas!
 The entire Downtown is on the National Register of Historic Places!

 Basin Park Nativity The Springs at Basin Park are what created the town and bath houses of Eureka Springs, and it’s located right Downtown, so it’s a neat place to walk around and explore.
 At Christmas they have a big tree and a nativity!
 Click HERE for more Christmas experiences in Eureka Springs.

 Eureka Springs Trolley A fun way to explore Downtown, click HERE to read more about the trolley schedule and pricing.
 Only service dogs are permitted on the trolley.

 Eureka Springs Tram Tour Lasting 80 minutes, it’s a fun way to explore Eureka Springs in an open-air tram!
 The tour stops at Grotto Springs and the 1886 Crescent Hotel.